sequenceDiagram

 1.6 Continous Integration

-The continous integration for each package tests on Ubuntu, MacOS, and Windows systems with the last five versions of R (same as the RStudio convention).
+The continous integration for each package tests on Ubuntu, MacOS, and Windows systems with a selection of the most recent versions of R (same as the RStudio convention).

 More information about the Continous Integration can be found in the Continuous Integration section of the testing section.